guyewhite/guyewhite.github.io/about.md

   I write code 💻 and build software-based generative 🎲 ecosystems to create music ♬.
 </p>

-My primary contributions are in the form of Native Instruments®️ Kontakt®️ Libraries and in step-by-step instruction for programming Native Instruments®️ Kontakt®️ Libraries.
+My primary contributions are in the form of Native Instruments®️ Kontakt®️ Scripts and in step-by-step instruction for programming Native Instruments®️ Kontakt®️ Libraries.

 *Native Instruments®️ and Kontakt®️ are registered trademarks of Native Instruments GmbH.
 We have no affiliation with Native Instruments.*